mkdoc/mkdoc/doc/readme/cli-tools.md

 ## Command Line Tools

+Command line interfaces to a suite of [commonmark][] processing tools.

 ### mkcat

 Reads one or more markdown documents and serializes them to the output stream, this program is typically used at the beginning of a transform pipeline before being sent to `mkout`: